sabre-io/katana/README.md

 ## Supported technologies

 So far, sabre/katana can be installed with [SQLite] or [MySQL].
-It works in all major browsers, except IE9 (we are working on it).
+It works in all major browsers, except prior versions of IE9.

 ## Build status